nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 .. sourcecode:: bash

-  $ ./waf configure --enable-examples --enable-tests --disable-nsc
+  $ ./ns3 configure --enable-examples --enable-tests --disable-nsc

-If waf detects NSC, then building |ns3| with NSC is performed the same way with waf as without it.
+If ns3 detects NSC, then building |ns3| with NSC is performed the same way with ns3 as without it.
 Once |ns3| is built, try running the following test suite:

 .. sourcecode:: bash